Benjasco/pfsense-proxmox-cybersecurity-lab/README.md

 ## 1. Project Overview

-This project is part of my ongoing **enterprise-level cybersecurity home lab build**.
+This project is the network design and segmentation phase of my ongoing **enterprise-level cybersecurity home lab build**.

 The goal was to design and implement network segmentation and firewall controls for **isolated Blue Team, Red Team, and Vulnerable environments** using **Proxmox** and **pfSense**.